DidntPot/Magic-Elephant/README.md

 <img alt="Magic-Elephant" width="838" src="https://github.com/Endermanbugzjfc/Magic-Elephant/raw/main/Screenshot 2022-04-11 at 07.24.33.png" />

-*A new Minecraft Bedrock Server Software written in php.*
+*A new Minecraft Bedrock Server Software written in php18.0 .*

 *For now, this Server Software is under extrem strong development.*